anoxxxy/dexyspajs/README.md

 Overall, this code provides a foundation for building a basic SPA with a navigation menu and tab switching functionality using Bootstrap and JavaScript.
 It can be customized and extended to add more pages and functionality as needed.

-Please note that the code also includes references to external CSS and JavaScript files, including Bootstrap, jQuery, and the RouterJS library, which need to be included for the code to work properly.
+Please note that the code also includes references to external CSS and JavaScript files, including Bootstrap 5 and the RouterJS library, which need to be included for the code to work properly.

 Feel free to modify and enhance this code according to your specific requirements.
 Good luck with your project!